galactic-plane/portal-extensions/portal-inbox-extension/README.md

 ## Message Data Format

-The extention expects JSON in the following format:
+The extension expects JSON in the following format:
 ```json
 {
     "messages": [